naveen-142/Mobile-Market-Analysis/README.md

 - **Selenium** – for automated web scraping
 - **Pandas** – for data manipulation and cleaning
 - **Matplotlib** – for data visualization
+- **Excel / Power Query / Pivot Tables** – for building the dashboard
 - **Jupyter Notebook** – for interactive analysis